AlexsLemonade/refinebio-examples/CONTRIBUTING.md

   - Use "refine.bio", NOT "refinebio"
   - Use `.Rmd`,  NOT "Rmd" or ".Rmd"
   - Use "tidyverse", not "Tidyverse"
+  - Use "TSV" vs tsv or `tsv` or .tsv
+  - Use "PNG" vs png or `png` or .png (and etc.)

+For function references in paragraph, use `getwd()`; with backticks and empty parentheses.
+Since function calls always involve `()` being consistent about this adding in this notation might be helpful for beginning R users referencing our examples.

 ## Citing sources in text